diofant/diofant/docs/modules/polys/wester.rst

     ⎣c  + s  - 1, c  ⋅(c - 1) ⋅(c + 1) ⎦

 From the above we can easily find all solutions of the system of polynomial equations.
-Or we can use :func:`~sympy.solvers.solvers.solve` to achieve this in a more systematic way::
+Or we can use :func:`~diofant.solvers.solvers.solve` to achieve this in a more systematic way::

     >>> solve([f, s**2 + c**2 - 1], c, s)